openintents/members/README.md

 Currently, clubs are identified by an owner address.
 In the future, clubs can be identified by Blockstack usernames.

-Club members will receive a club membership number on their card.
+Club members will receive a club membership number on their card without creating a centralized user database.

 In the future, clubs can have more than one adminstrator.